j33k3k/RT/processInjections.md

   EID 8 the injected thread is the one making subsequent API calls.
 Direct forensic link between thread creation and post-injection activity.

-## 3. APC Injections
+## 3. APC Queue Code Injection
-Queues a function call to an existing thread in the target process rather than creating a new thread.
-For APC to execute the target thread must enter an alertable wait state via SleepEx, WaitForSingleObjectEx or similar.
+Threads can execute code asynchronously by leveraging APC queues.
+It queues a function call to an existing thread in the target process rather than creating a new thread.
+For APC to execute the target thread must enter an alertable wait state via SleepEx, WaitForSingleObjectEx or similar and cannot force the victim thread to execute the injected code.
 | API Call            | Layer      | Sysmon Event |
 |---------------------|------------|--------------|
 | OpenProcess()       | Win32      | EID 10       |